Authored by the expert who managed and guided the team behind the Laos Property Pack

 What's the median and average house price in Laos as of 2026?

-As of early 2026, the median asking price for a house in Vientiane (where most of the Laos house market is concentrated) sits around USD 250,000, which equals roughly 5.4 billion Lao kip or EUR 230,000.
+As of early 2026, the median asking price for a house in Laos (centered on the Vientiane market, which dominates the country's listings) sits at roughly 5.4 billion LAK, which is about USD 250,000 or EUR 240,000.

-At the median price of USD 250,000 in Vientiane, you can realistically expect a 3 to 4-bedroom family house with a modest plot, likely located in a district like Saysettha or the outer parts of Sisattanak, rather than a prime central location.
+At the median price of about USD 250,000 in Laos, a buyer can realistically expect a standard 3-bedroom family house on a modest plot in a residential district like Saysettha or Hadxayfong, typically with basic finishes rather than luxury fittings.

 What's the cheapest livable house budget in Laos as of 2026?

-These cheapest livable houses in Laos are usually found in outer districts like Xaythany (Saythani), Hadxayfong, and Naxaithong, which are farther from the city center but still accessible by road.
+These cheapest livable houses in Laos are usually found in Vientiane's outer districts such as Xaythany (Saythani), Hadxayfong, and Naxaithong, where land is less scarce and the neighborhoods are more residential and peri-urban in character.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in Laos here.